Make a Difference with APS Sustainable Investment

 Summary

-This statement addresses requirements as set out in the Regulation (EU) 2019/2088 of the European Parliament and of the Council on sustainability‐related disclosures in the financial services sector (SFDR), specifically relating to Article 4 and related Regulatory Technical Standards in relation to the consideration of principal adverse impacts of investment decisions on sustainability factors.
+This statement addresses requirements as set out in the Regulation (EU) 2019/2088 of the European Parliament and of the Council on sustainability‐related disclosures in the financial services sector (SFDR), specifically relating to Article 4 and accompanying Regulatory Technical Standards in relation to the consideration of principal adverse impacts of investment decisions on sustainability factors.

-APS Bank plc, bearing LEI 213800A1O379I6DMCU10 (hereunder referred to as “the Bank”) uses the definition of principal adverse sustainability impacts as described in Recital 20 of the SFDR being “those impacts of investment decisions and advice that result in negative effects on sustainability factors”, with sustainability factors referring to environmental, social and employee matters, respect for human rights, anti‐corruption and anti‐bribery matters as defined in Article 2 (24) of the SFDR.
+APS Bank plc, bearing LEI 213800A1O379I6DMCU10 (hereunder also referred to as “the Bank”) uses the definition of principal adverse sustainability impacts as described in Recital 20 of the SFDR being “those impacts of investment decisions and advice that result in negative effects on sustainability factors”, with sustainability factors referring to environmental, social and employee matters, respect for human rights, anti‐corruption and anti‐bribery matters as defined in Article 2 (24) of the SFDR.

 Description of the principal adverse impacts of investment decisions on sustainability factors